Skip to content

 In my two decades in the tech industry, I became intimately familiar with its language, full of acronyms that often baffled the uninitiated.
-Now, with the understanding of better-optimized customer engagement, I've discovered a similar fascination for acronyms in the world of sustainability.
-This isn't just a quirk of these industries; it signifies the continuous evolution of new concepts, trends, and technologies – something that both the IT and sustainability industries have in common.
+Now, with the understanding of better-optimised customer engagement, I've discovered a similar fascination for acronyms in the world of sustainability.
+This isn't just a quirk of these industries; it signifies the continuous evolution of new concepts, trends, and technologies – something that both the IT and sustainability industries have in common

 In this age of digital transformation, the lexicon of sustainability is becoming as crucial as any programming language.
 Businesses and consumers alike are becoming progressively attuned to the importance of green practices.